peterhinch/micropython-mqtt/README_mqtt_as.md

  2. `mqtt_as_minimal.py` The main module cut down for the ESP8266 to save RAM
  3. `config.py` Stores cross-project settings.
- 4. `tests` Folder containing test files for mqtt_as 4.1. `clean.py` Test/demo program using MQTT Clean Session.
+ 4. `tests` Folder containing test files for mqtt_as
+    1. `clean.py` Test/demo program using MQTT Clean Session.
- 4.2. `unclean.py` Test/demo program with MQTT Clean Session `False`.
+    2. `unclean.py` Test/demo program with MQTT Clean Session `False`.
- 4.3. `range.py` For WiFi range testing.
+    3. `range.py` For WiFi range testing.
- 4.4. `pubtest` Bash script illustrating publication with Mosquitto.
+    4. `pubtest` Bash script illustrating publication with Mosquitto.
- 4.5. `main.py` Example for auto-starting an application.
+    5. `main.py` Example for auto-starting an application.
- 4.6. `ssl.py` Failed attempt to run with SSL.
+    6. `ssl.py` Failed attempt to run with SSL.
 See note above (1.3).
- 5. `remote_mqtt` Folder containing all files of mqtt for platforms without WIFI
+ 5. `remote_mqtt` Folder containing all files of mqtt for platforms without WIFI and tests
  6. `sonoff` Folder containing test files for sonoff devices